Lactic acid is an antiwrinkle and pigmentation-fighting ingredient found in over-the-counter (OTC) and professional-grade skin care products.

 You shouldn’t use a lactic acid peel if you have:

 If you have naturally darker skin, talk to your doctor or dermatologist before use.
-Chemical peels may increase your risk of hyperpigmentation.
+Chemical peels your risk of hyperpigmentation.

 Instructions for use vary based on a product’s makeup and concentration.
 Always read the product label and follow the manufacturer’s directions.